ARTICLE UPDATED: El 11 de agosto de 2014.

 “I read one of your articles about Rainbow Grocery.
 Haven’t had time to read the other one.
 I shop at Rainbow.
 Have for years, but I don’t have the same respect for Rainbow I used to.
 I feel the store is losing itself.
 It could be how they hire new workers.
 Someone just needing a job instead of working there for a reason.
 The example of that I’m writing you about is this: Did you know that Rainbow is advertizing on the Bay Guardian’s website and on [Ed. site name removed] another local site using Google ads?
 I would expect a corporate store to do this, and one corporate chain store is doing this.
 But Rainbow?
 The tech industry or as you call it “the Tech Surveillance-State Industrial Complex” is ransacking The Mission [Ed.
 Rainbow is in The Mission District of San Francisco] and Google is part of the problem here.
 What’s going on at Rainbow?
 Why would they be advertizing through Google ads?
 My sister sent me a link to an article on the Bay Guardian’s site about tech.
 They’ve written a lot about tech, the tech shuttles, Ellis Act evictions and gentrification.
 Then look at the ads on the Bay Guardian’s website and they are all through Google.
 HYPOCRITES!!!!!!!!!!
 The same Google they complain about in their articles.
 They don’t see their hypocrisy at the Bay Guardian?
 I moved my cursor over the Rainbow ads on the Bay Guardian site expecting them to click through to Rainbow’s website.
 Nope, they are Google ads.
 All the ads on the Bay Guardian’s website are Google ads.
 You asked “does no one care about anything anymore?”
 My thoughts exactly; I don’t think they do.
 At Rainbow, they are pretty good on being green but there’s supposed to be more to it than that.
 With the Bay Guardian, I don’t know what to think about them…other than their hypocrisy.

 Just like with the “alternative” San Francisco of the past which has been evicted and forced out of the city, I think one needs to remember that the Rainbow of the past—which includes Rainbow’s “alternative” customer base—is quickly fading and I’m specifically talking about the quality of the workers.
 Since Rainbow Grocery Cooperative is a vegetarian/vegan store, are most of the workers vegetarian or vegan?
 I don’t think they are.
 One would think the workers would be vegetarian/vegan to be representative of what they sell.
 You touched on this too.
-I suspect many if not most of the workers are there today just because it’s a job and nothing more.
+I sense that many if not most of the workers are there today just because it’s a job and nothing more.
 I also suspect some or many workers are hired through other workers, as opposed to being there for a reason (credible reasons, aside from the store being a worker-owned and operated cooperative).
 I sense that many, if not most, of the workers today could really work in any corporate grocery store.
 Since Rainbow has always focused on local products, I found it questionable when I saw several products from China in the store in the last year (two that come to mind: packaged organic mushrooms over by the refrigerated cases, and in a bulk gravity bin: organic black rice).
 They couldn’t get those products locally or more locally than China?
 (I don’t buy any food from China with their food “standards” even if it’s supposedly “organic.”)
 Rainbow carries Lundberg products and Lundberg has a type of non-organic but non-GMO black rice available in bulk.
 Recently, Rainbow was carrying pecans from the Hate State of Arizona.
 I thought there was a boycott of products from Arizona because of their hate laws towards undocumented/unregistered immigrants and migrant workers and considering Rainbow has a lot of Latino, Hispano, Mexicano, Chicano (et al) workers, one would have thought the boycott would still be in effect, no?
 Or have Rainbow workers become so apolitical that they can no longer be bothered with such things?

 While writing this, I went to Rainbow’s website.
 Their website is rather corporate-looking.
 They use Flash, which is rather corporate.
 I can’t stand Flash as it takes forever to load and jumps around and is a pain in the ass.
 But many corporate websites are using Flash these days.
 So I see Rainbow has joined the “Flash Herd.”
 They’ve also installed some of the Tech Surveillance-State Industrial Complex corporations to their site such as Facebook, Twitter and Paypal.
 In a sense, their website doesn’t “match” the store because the store itself does not look corporate, fortunately.
 On their website, they have the corporate Facebook plug-in, the corporate Twitter thing, the buy a Giftcard through corporate Paypal feature.
 The Facebook plugin scroll thing turned me off with it’s—what I call—retail hype a worker had written.
 For example, Rainbow is now carrying a local quinoa (that’s good) and they’re the only store carrying it which they say they are “thrilled” about.
 Thrilled about?
 I can think of a lot of reasons to be thrilled about something but carrying quinoa is not one of them.
 Reminds me of one of the soy milk companies a few years ago saying they were “absolutely thrilled” about their new pour spout.
 Well whatever turns you on, I guess.
 How can anyone get “absolutely thrilled” over a fucking pour spout?
 Not much going on in that person’s life I guess.
 “Thrilled” must be one of the top keywords that retail is supposed to use these days.
 But it’s that type of retail hype (that’s what I call it) and bull shit that turns me off.

-I think Rainbow has a corporate faction—a more corporate group of workers—within the store now which seems to be having quite a bit of influence, and I’ve thought this for some time.
+I think Rainbow has a corporate faction—a pro-corporate group of workers—within the store now which seems to be having quite a bit of influence, and I’ve thought this for some time.
 From shopping there, I have an idea as to who some of the more corporatist workers are, but overall I think they keep a low profile.
 But their website’s design and what’s on the website tells me that there are definitely some corporate-minded workers there.

 Also, on Rainbow’s website one can order a plastic GiftCard through corporate PayPal.
 There are many problems with using PayPal.
 As I mentioned earlier, Rainbow’s website is also fully connected with corporate Twitter (which is part of the Tech Surveillance-State Industrial Complex, and Twitter is receiving corporate welfare from San Francisco.
 Tech is a major part of the problem in the city causing gentrification and evictions in San Francisco, and especially en el Distrito de la Misión where Rainbow is located.